Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Detailed description

-Mining in the Verbandsgemeinde Flammersfeld began over 1000 years ago in open-pit mining in the forests of the so-called "Horhauser Gangzug" (area of Horhausen).
-The 56 m high headframe of Grube Georg symbolizes modern iron ore mining in the region.
-With the closure of this mine on March 31, 1965, Siegerland's ore mining in the so-called "Wieder-Bezirk" came to an end, leaving 550 miners unemployed.
+Mining in the municipality of Flammersfeld began over 1000 years ago in open-cast mining in the forests of the so-called "Horhauser Gangzug" (Horhausen area).
+The 56 metre high winding tower of the Georg pit is the symbol of modern iron ore mining in the region.
+With the closure of this mine on 31 March 1965, Siegerland ore mining in the so-called "Wieder-Bezirk" came to an end and 550 miners became unemployed.

-During its operation, there were two shaft systems (Shaft I and II), each with a separately built headframe.
-The headframe that still exists today is located directly above Shaft II, which has a maximum depth (in mining terms: Teufe) of around 970 m.
-The mine was known for its high ore deposits, as there was a significant amount of manganese alongside the so-called iron spar (also known as siderite).
-A total of about 6.5 million tons of iron ore were extracted.
+When the mine was in operation, there were two shafts (Shafts I and II), each with a separate winding tower.
+The winding tower that still exists today is located directly above Shaft II, which has a maximum depth (in mining terms: depth) of around 970 metres.
+The mine was known for its high ore deposits, as there was a high proportion of manganese in addition to iron spar (also known as siderite).
+A total of around 6.5 million tonnes of iron ore were mined.

-The headframe of Grube Georg stands as a landmark of the region and is visible from afar right by the A3 highway and the ICE route Cologne-Frankfurt.
-In 1988, the tower was declared an industrial monument and renovated with state funds in 1994/95.
+The winding tower of the Georg mine is a landmark of the region and can be seen from afar directly on the A3 motorway and the Cologne-Frankfurt ICE route.
+The tower was declared an industrial monument in 1988 and renovated with state funds in 1994/95.

 Contact and directions